-An introduction to driving for seniors
+An introduction to driving for older drivers

 Can you continue to drive as you get older?

 There’s no age at which the law says you must stop driving.
-So long as you remain in good general health and have no medical conditions that affect your ability to drive, it’s essentially up to you when to stop.
+So long as you remain in good general health and have no medical conditions that affect your ability to drive, it’s essentially up to you when you stop.

 However, when you turn 70 your driving licence expires and will need to be renewed if you wish to continue driving.
 The DVLA should get in touch 90 days before your 70th birthday.
-From then on you’ll need to renew your driving licence every three years.
+From then on, you’ll need to renew your driving licence every three years.
 At this age, your health is more likely to rapidly change than when you were younger.
 Renewing your licence as an elderly driver helps ensure your safety and the safety of other road users.

 Legal requirements for driving in the UK

-Regardless of age, to drive in the UK you need a valid driving licence, insurance, an MOT certificate (where applicable), and road tax.
+Regardless of age, to drive in the UK, you need a valid driving licence, insurance, an MOT certificate (where applicable) and road tax.

 Did you know?